 Individuals are required to file an FD Statement once they "qualify" as a candidate by raising or spending more than \$5,000 in a campaign for election to the House of Representatives.
-If you receive a notice to file a Statement before you have raised or spent more than \$5,000 on the campaign, you should notify the Clerk of the House in writing or through the electronic filing system that the campaign has not yet crossed the \$5,000 threshold.
-You may use the form included as Appendix E in these instructions to make the notification to the Clerk.
+If you receive a notice to file an FD Statement before you have raised or spent more than \$5,000 on the campaign, you should notify the Clerk of the House in writing or through the electronic filing system that the campaign has not yet crossed the \$5,000 threshold.
+You may use the Campaign Notice Regarding Financial Disclosure Requirement Form included Appendix E in these instructions to make the notification to the Clerk.
 See "Where to File" for the mailing address for the Clerk.